ezeeworld/B4S-Android-SDK/README.md

    ```

 ### Add Google Play Services (Eclipse/Ant)
 1. Import the Google Play Services library project.
-If not installed yet, use the Adroid SDK Manager to install this (currently at version 18).
+If not installed yet, use the Adroid SDK Manager to install this (currently at version 21).
 It is advised to copy the library project to your local directory from `android-sdk/extras/google/google_play_services/libproject`.
 Import the `google-play-services_lib` directory using File -> Import... -> Existing Android Code Into Workspace wizard.
 Make sure it is marked as Library Project in the Android properties.
-2. Open the properties page of your Android project and add teh for the google-play-services_lib as library project dependency.
-The jar files in `libs` should already be adopted into your Android Private Libraries build..
+2. Open the properties page of your Android project and add the for the google-play-services_lib as library project dependency.
+The jar files in `libs` should already be adopted into your Android Private Libraries build.

 ## Usage